 Home insurance rates vary wildly, and comparison shopping is the only way to ensure you get the best deal.
 Collect quotes from as many providers as you can and select the one that offers you the best value.

-Whether you use term life or mortgage insurance for mortgage protection, you can count on Dundas Life to get you the best deal.
+Whether you use term life or mortgage insurance for mortgage protection, you can count on Dundas Life to find you the best ways to save money on your home insurance.
 We work with some of the top providers in the Canadian Life Insurance Industry and can help you find the right coverage in just a few clicks.